Don Sutton: Personal life

 Sutton was married twice: with his first wife Patti, he had two children: son Daron (b.
 1969) and daughter Staci (b.
 1973).
 With his second wife Mary, he had a daughter Jaqueline (b.
 1996).
 His son Daron was also a broadcaster and has served as a television host or play-by-play announcer for five different Major League Baseball organizations: the Atlanta Braves, Milwaukee Brewers, Arizona Diamondbacks, Los Angeles Angels and Los Angeles Dodgers.

 Sutton was an avid golfer and wine enthusiast and frequently made references to those hobbies while broadcasting.
 Sutton also broadcast golf and served as a pre- and post-game analyst for NBC's coverage of the 1983 and 1987 American League Championship Series.
 Sutton previously served as a color commentator for NBC's coverage of the 1979 National League Championship Series.
 He was also a fan of the game show Match Game, even appearing as a panelist on sporadic occasions from 1976 to 1980.

+Death

 Sutton died of cancer on January 19, 2021, at age 75, at his home in Rancho Mirage, California.